Guinness96/drone_sim/README.md

 1. Make sure the backend server is running

-2. Run the simulation from the project root directory (in a separate terminal with the virtual environment activated):
+2. Run the simulation from the project root directory (drone_sim) in a separate terminal with the virtual environment activated:
    ```
-   # Use the correct module path to fix import issues
+   # Make sure you are in the project root directory (drone_sim)
    python -m simulation.drone_simulator
    ```